abel-framework/ABEL/README.md

    If you want to be able to modify ABEL without uninstalling and reinstalling, you can run `pip install -e path-to-abel`, and the `abel` folder in your local clone will effectively be put into your `$PYTHONPATH`.

-To remove abel, run `pip uninstall abel`.
+To remove ABEL, run `pip uninstall abel`.